Manan-Bhatia-0/Modus.ai/NLP/README.md

-# NLP
+# NLP Models

 This folder contains files related to exploring and testing different NLP and sentiment analysis algoirthms that will be potentially used for the project.
+*Note: this is currently through Jupyter notebooks, but will later be converted to .py files*

 ### In Progress:
 - NLTK